Woolbrook, New South Wales: History

 In 1836 Robert Rodd settled on the land known as Surveyor's Creek Run an area of 40000 acre that then covered the area of the future villages of Woolbrook and Walcha Road.
 Amos Brothers erected the MacDonald River Private Hospital in 1879 to tend the men employed during the railway construction.
 The railway from Sydney to Woolbrook and onto Uralla was completed in 1882.
 Norm, Don and Geoff Goodwin, started the Goodwin Brothers sawmill there in c.1950.
 It was sold several times after Don died and finally closed in 2004.
 Macdonald River Post Office opened on 1 December 1889 and was renamed Woolbrook in 1891 and closed in 1990.
 A bakery was in operation at Woolbrook until around 1998.

 A Weather Bureau site was opened in 1958 and is now monitored by the Watson family.
 Remaining is a public school with about 20 pupils, a store, the AIF Memorial Hall and St John's church which was built in 1929.
 The main industry in the area is sheep and beef cattle breeding.
 The population is now 220 persons, usually resident in the Woolbrook area.

 On 28 and 29 November 2008, Woolbrook received torrential rain that caused severe flooding in the Macdonald River and led to the area being declared a natural disaster area.

 Woolbrook hosts the annual Woolbrook Stampede each Easter.
 The horse sports include campdrafting, plus other sporting and novelty events.
 Woolbrook Spring Fair is held in October with draught horse events, goat racing, dog trials and other entertainment.
 The Macdonald River is a popular swimming and fishing spot and there are picnic facilities.

 Climate

-Woolbrook has the typical cool winter, mild to warm summer climate of the Northern Tablelands.
-Although due to the towns location in a deep valley, it records some of the coldest temperatures in the region, and sometimes even in the whole of Australia during the winter months.
+Woolbrook has the typical cool to cold winter, mild to warm summer climate of the Northern Tablelands.
+Although due to the town's location in a deep valley, it records some of the coldest temperatures in the region, and sometimes even in the whole of Australia during the winter months.
 Woolbrook is fairly sunny, recording 118 clear days on a yearly basis.
-On 19 June 1994, a temperature of −14.5 °C (5.9 °F) was recorded in the town, the coldest temperature observed anywhere in Australia outside of the Australian Alps.
+On 19 June 1994, a temperature of −14.5 °C (5.9 °F) was recorded in the town, the lowest temperature observed anywhere in Australia outside of the Australian Alps; along with -14.6 C at Gudgenby in the ACT on 11 July 1971.